-(b) The commission by its own action may, or upon Procedure to be the signed petition of at least one hundred qualified electors of any borough, town or township requesting the same, shall cause at least two registrars to sit, not later than thirty days prior to the primary or election, for the purpose of receiving personal applications for registrations, applications for change of party enrollment, and removal notices from electors of said borough, town or township at a suitable and conveniently located place in said borough, town or township, for at least one day and not more than three days prior to the election or primary, continuously between the hours of 10 A. M. and 3 P. M. and between the hours of 7 P. M. and 10 P. M. Such petitions to be effective shall be filed with the commission at least forty-five days prior to any primary or election.
-Immediately upon such motion of the commission or immediately upon the receipt of any such petition, the commission shall notify, in writing, the county chairmen of the political parties enrolling the largest and second largest number of voters within the county at the preceding November election of the filing of said petition and of the number of registrars the commission will appoint to serve in said boroughs, towns, and townships.
-Not later than the third day after receipt of said notice, said chairmen shall submit to the commission a list of qualified electors of the county to serve as registrars for said days.
-Of the registrars appointed by the commission for such registration days, an equal number shall be appointed from the names on each of the lists so submitted: Provided, however, That if either or both of said chairmen shall fail to submit such list within the time herein provided, the commission shall appoint an equal number of persons from the followed in order to have regis-trars placed in borough, town or township.
+(b) The commission by its own action may, or upon the signed petition of at least one hundred qualified electors of any city of the second class, city of the second class A, city of the third class, borough, town or township requesting the same shall cause at least two registrars to sit, not later than fifty days prior to [the primary or general election, and thirty-five (35) days prior to] each primary, general and municipal election for the purpose of receiving personal applications for registrations, applications for change of party enrollment, and removal notices from electors of said city of the second class, city of the second class A, city of the third class, borough, town or township at a suitable and conveniently located place in said city of the second class, city of the second class A, city of the third class, borough, town or township for at least one day and not more than three days continuously between such practicable and reasonable hours, not less than six (6) hours each day, as the commission shall prescribe, or if the commission fails to do so prescribe, between the hours of 10 A. M. and 3 P. M. and between the hours of 7 P. M. and 10 P. M. Such petitions to be affected shall be filed with the commission at least sixty-five days prior to any primary, municipal or general election [and at least fifty (50) days prior to each municipal election].
+Immediately upon such motion of the commission or immediately upon the receipt of any such petition, the commission shall notify, in writing, the county chairman of the political parties enrolling the largest and second largest number of voters within the county at the preceding November election of the filing of said petition and of the number of registrars the commission will appoint to serve in said cities of the second class, cities of the second class A, cities of the third class, boroughs, towns and townships.
+Not later than the third day after receipt of said notice, said chairman shall submit to the commission a list of qualified electors of the county to serve as registrars for said days.
+Of the registrars appointed by the commission for such registration days, an equal number shall be appointed from the names on each of the lists so submitted : Provided, however, That if either or both of said chairmen shall fail to submit such list within the time herein provided, the commission shall appoint an equal number of persons from the list actually submitted, and an equal number of any qualified electors of the county, or shall appoint as all of such registrars, any qualified electors of the county, as the case may be.